th7mo/th7mo.com/maintaining.md

 * **Directory**:
   Use the term directory instead of folder.

+## Special blockquotes
+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.

 ## See also
 * The [second-brain](second-brain.md) setup of David Luhr.
   He also uses [git](git.md) and [markdown](markdown.md) to store his [second-brain](second-brain.md).